 Current Bryant students are eligible to participate in the housing selection process every spring for the upcoming academic year.
 More information about the process is available here.

 We offer meal plans to fit a variety of eating habits and class schedules.
 All basic plans include meals at Salmanson Dining Hall in the Unistructure.

 While Salmanson is our most central dining location, students remain fed and caffeinated from early morning until late at night all over campus:

-All meal plans come with flexible Dining Dollars, with the amount varying depending on how many weekly meals you received in your plan.
+All meal plans come with flexible Dining Dollars, with the amount varying depending on your plan.

 You can use your Dollars like an ATM or debit card for beverages, snacks or meals for you and your friends at any time—even outside regular mealtimes—at eateries around campus.
 Be sure to use up your Dining Dollars, as they expire at the end of each spring semester.
 You can always purchase more through the Dining Services Office.

 Don't confuse Dining Dollars with Bulldog Bucks.
-While you can use Bulldog Bucks at the dining halls, they also work at the campus bookstore, post office, vending machines, library copier, Fisher Student Center and resident hall laundry facilities.
+While you can use Bulldog Bucks at the dining hall and campus cafes, they also work at the campus bookstore, post office, vending machines, library copier, and Fisher Student Center.
 Bulldog Bucks remain on your card until graduation.

-Our Area/Resident Directors are full-time professionals who live on campus.
-Each has a master's degree in higher education administration or counseling, and they’re responsible for the daily operations in the residence halls.
+Our Community Directors are full-time, masters level professionals who live in the area they oversee.
+They’re responsible for the daily operations in the residence halls.